jayho/q2dc/README.md

 Usage
 -----
+    dm2convert [-f] -o output.dm2 demo.dm2

+(use '-f' to fix MAX_MSGLEN error)

 Caveats
 -------
-1) 'msglen > MAX_MSGLEN': you might see this error when you open a r1q2 demo with an alternative client (nocheat, original quake).
+* 'msglen > MAX_MSGLEN': you might see this error when you open a r1q2 demo with an alternative client (nocheat, original quake).
 Try running it with '-f' to fix this (this breaks big blocks in smaller chunks).

-2) Demos containing the 'new' packet type 'Compressed Packet' cannot be converted yet (according to R1ch this doesn't happen very often)
+* Demos containing the 'new' packet type 'Compressed Packet' cannot be converted yet (according to R1ch this doesn't happen very often)

 Bugs
 ----